 Large scale CO2 storage capacity

 The Norwegian Continental Shelf contains numerous potential offshore sites for safe and permanent CO2 storage (estimated 70 Gt capacity; equivalent of 233 years' worth of storage at rate of 300 Mtpa), and Western Norway can connect storage capacity to major CO2 emitting source points in other parts of Norway and Europe.
-Several countries have placed restrictions on the ability to store CO2 underground, thus increasing the need for cross-border CO2 transportation to countries where such storage is allowed, e.g. offshore in the North Sea where existing petroleum exploration and production occurs.
-While there is sufficient capacity to sequester several hundreds of years of CO2 emissions, one of the biggest challenges in the short term is to connect storage sites to local industry sources, making this a top priority for CO2 Management AS.
+Several countries have placed restrictions on the ability to store CO2 underground, thus increasing the need for cross-border CO2 transportation to countries where such storage is allowed, e.g. offshore in the North Sea where existing exploration and production occurs.
+While there is sufficient capacity to sequester several hundreds of years of CO2 emissions, one of the biggest challenges in the short term is to connect storage sites to local industry emitters, making this a top priority for CO2 Management.

 Map of Nordic CO2 storage potential.
 Source: Lyng Anthonsen, K., Frykman, P., & Møller Nielsen, C. (2016).
 Mapping of the CO2 storage potential in the Nordic region.
 GEUS Bulletin, 35, 87-90. https://doi.org/10.34194/geusb.v35.4946